valhalla/valhalla/docs/docs/thor/path-algorithm.md

 The AdjacencyList class provides a sorting order to the edge labels that are marked as temporary and are adjacent to edges that have lowest cost path found.
 The adjacency list uses a bucket sort implementation for performance.
 An "overflow" bucket is maintained to allow reduced memory use - costs outside the current bucket range get placed into the overflow bucket and are moved into the low-level buckets as needed.
 The adjacency list stores indexes into a list (vector) of labels where complete cost and predecessor information are stored.
 The adjacency list simply provides a fast sorting method.
 Benchmarks show a marked improvement over using an STL priority_queue, even in cases where the overflow bucket is utilized.

-An AdjacencyList is contructed using a minimum cost (based on the A* heuristic distance from the origin location to the destination location), a range of costs held within the bucket sort, and a bucket size.
+An AdjacencyList is constructed using a minimum cost (based on the A* heuristic distance from the origin location to the destination location), a range of costs held within the bucket sort, and a bucket size.
 All costs above mincost + range are stored in an "overflow" bucket.
 The following methods are provided in the AdjacencyList class:

 - **Add** - Adds a label index to the sorted list.
 Adds it to the appropriate bucket given the sort cost.
 If the sortcost is greater than maxcost_ the label is placed in the overflow bucket.
 If the sortcost is < the current bucket cost then the label is placed at the front of the current bucket (this prevents underflow).
 - **DecreaseCost** - The specified label index now has a smaller cost.
 Reorders it in the sorted bucket list.